javascript-tutorial/en.javascript.info/1-js/2-first-steps/07-types/article.md

 The boolean type has only two values: `true` and `false`.

-This type is commonly used to store the yes/no values.
+This type is commonly used to store yes/no values.

 For instance: